 Stateside Waiver Processing

 To do this, family members need only file a waiver before leaving the U.S. for their home country.
 The USCIS will take care of the application in the U.S., decreasing the amount of time that the individual will have to spend outside of the country.
 To get the waiver, an individual must show that their immediate family is a citizen of the United States and would undergo extreme hardship if he or she were to leave.
-If you would like to find out if you are eligible, then talk to our Ohio immigration lawyers at the Law Offices of Jonathan A. Bartell, LLC.
+If you would like to find out if you are eligible, then talk to our Ohio immigration lawyers at Jonathan A. Bartell, Attorney with Margaret W. Wong & Associates.
 We can counsel you as to the best course of action to take in your immigration case.

 What are the benefits of stateside waiver processing?

 The purpose of processing the waiver in the United States is to make obtaining a visa easier on family members of U.S. citizens.
 Formerly, family members had to go all the way back to their home country and apply with the consulate there.
 Depending on the country, this process could take months or even years to be processed and approved.
 During this time period, applicants are not allowed to return to the United States for this long period of time.